 I have been re-reading Anna Arstein-Kerslake’s book, Restoring Voice to People with Cognitive Disabilities.
 And it has made me reflect on the adults I care for as a live-in carer.
-Many of them live with cognitive disabilities such as dementia or the after-effects of stroke.
+Many of the individuals live with cognitive disabilities such as dementia or the after-effects of a stroke.
 Although their situations may not precisely align with the examples in the book, the central principle still applies.
 We must see each person as a whole individual, not as a diagnosis or condition.

 What Ageing Taught Me About Living